 Pollock is a firmer textured, flaky fish that isn't very oily.
 If you like cod or halibut, you'll like pollock.
 It flakes apart in larger chunks and is a substantial and tasty fish.

-You only need a few ingredients to make this simple pollock recipe.
+You only need a few simple ingredients to make this crispy pollock recipe.
 Here's what you'll need (see the recipe card for quantities):

 Preheat oven to 350 degrees F.